Support Centre

 • processing is necessary for reasons of substantial public interest envisaged by law, if such processing is proportionate to the aim pursued, respecting the essence of the right to data protection and provided that the implementation of suitable and specific measures to safeguard the fundamental rights and the interests of the data subject is ensured;

-• processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social protection services, i.e. the management of health or social care systems and services in accordance with laws or pursuant to contract with a health professional, if processing is done by or under the surveillance of health professional or other person subject to the duty to keep the professional secret prescribed by law or professional rulebook;
+• processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, and the provision of health or social protection services, i.e. the management of health or social care systems and services in accordance with laws or pursuant to a contract with a health professional, if the processing is done by or under the surveillance of health professional or other person subject to the duty to keep the professional secret prescribed by law or professional rulebook;

 • processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of a law that ensures appropriate and specific measures to safeguard the fundamental rights and the interests of the data subject, particularly when it comes to professional secrecy; or

-• processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with the Law, if such processing is proportionate to the aim pursued, respecting the essence of the right to data protection and provided that the implementation of suitable and specific measures to safeguard the fundamental rights and the interests of the data subject is ensured.
+• processing is necessary for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes in accordance with the Law, if such processing is proportionate to the aim pursued, respecting the essence of the right to data protection and provided that the implementation of suitable and specific measures to safeguard the fundamental rights and the interests of the data subject is ensured.

-Processing of personal data relating to criminal convictions, offenses and security measures may be carried out based on the legal basis prescribed by the Law (listed in the section on legal bases), only under the surveillance of the relevant authority or, if processing is permitted by law, using the appropriate specific measures for the protection of rights and freedoms of data subjects.
+Processing of personal data relating to criminal convictions, offenses, and security measures may be carried out based on the legal basis prescribed by the Law (listed in the section on legal bases), only under the surveillance of the relevant authority or, if processing is permitted by law, using the appropriate specific measures for the protection of rights and freedoms of data subjects.
 Any comprehensive register of criminal convictions must be kept only under the control of official authority.

 7.10.
 Controller and processor contracts

-Processing by a processor shall be governed by a contract or other legally binding act, that is concluded, i.e. adopted in writing, including electronic form, that is binding on the processor with regard to the controller and that sets out the subject-matter and duration of the processing, the nature and purpose of the processing, the type of personal data and categories of data subjects, and the obligations and rights of the controller.
+Processing by a processor shall be governed by a contract or other legally binding act, that is concluded, i.e. adopted in writing, including electronic form, that is binding on the processor with regard to the controller and that sets out the subject matter and duration of the processing, the nature and purpose of the processing, the type of personal data and categories of data subjects, and the obligations and rights of the controller.

 The contract or other legally binding act must stipulate, in particular, that the processor:

-• processes the personal data only on documented instructions from the controller, including with regard to transfers of personal data to a third country or an international organization, unless required doing so by the Law.
+• processes the personal data only on documented instructions from the controller, including with regard to transfers of personal data to a third country or an international organization, unless required to do so by the Law.
 In such a case, the processor is obliged to inform the controller of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest;

-• ensures that natural person authorized to process the personal data has committed themselves to confidentiality or is under an appropriate statutory obligation of confidentiality;
+• ensures that the natural person authorized to process the personal data has committed themselves to confidentiality or is under an appropriate statutory obligation of confidentiality;

 • takes all measures required pursuant to the security of processing under Article 50 of the Law;